CanberkTimurlenk/MovieAPI/README.md

 # MovieAPI

+MovieAPI is an API project to developed for educational purposes and similar to the API used by TMDB.
-MovieAPI is a TMDB-like API Project.
-TMDB stands for The Movie Database which built as movie and TV database and has an api.
+TMDB stands for "The Movie Database" which built as user editable movie and TV database and has also an API.

 <br>

-I've created a scenario to reinforce what I've learned.
+I have created a scenario to reinforce what I have learned.
 It will work similarly to the API developed by TMDB.
 My API will provide information about movies, including details about the movie's budget, information about the actors appearing in the movie, the genres in which the actors have played or vice versa and even more data.
 This JSON data is eligible to be consumed by various front end technologies such as mobile apps, Angular, Vue.js, React etc. or another API.

 <br>